foreversunyao/foreversunyao.github.io/_posts/2022-11-11-k8s-controller.md

 # Operators
 An Operator is an application-specific controller that extends the Kubernetes API to create, configure and manage instances of complex STATEFUL applications on behalf of a Kubernetes user.

+An operator consists of two things:
+One or more Kubernetes custom resource definitions, or CRDs.
+These describe to Kubernetes a new kind of resource, including what fields +++it should have.
+There may be multiple, for example etcd-cluster-operator has both EtcdCluster and EtcdPeer to encapsulate different  +++concepts.
+A running piece of software that reads the custom resources, and acts in response, usually a controller

 Advantage of operators:
 - handling updates from one version to another